sdw-online/football_web_scraper_2023/README.md

 ## Data Loader

-The data is persisted to the target destination of choice (either locally or to the cloud), and can be saved in any available format - CSV is the only avaiable right now but there will be flexibility to add other options like JSON, text, parquet etc
+The data is persisted to the target destination of choice (either locally or to the cloud), and can be saved in any available format - CSV is the only available right now but there will be flexibility to add other options like JSON, text, parquet etc

 ## Lessons Learnt  📚